 State Chemical Management

-California's Proposition 65, or the Safe Drinking Water and Toxic Enforcement Act, requires the state to keep a list of chemicals known to the state to be carcinogens or reproductive toxicants.
-Although Proposition 65 does not ban or restrict the presence of any chemical, a company that manufactures, distributes, sells, or supplies products that may expose consumers to a chemical on the list must provide a clear and reasonable warning for the product, unless they can demonstrate that the exposure is below a "safe harbor exposure level."
-California also regulates certain product and chemical combinations identified by regulation as "priority products" under the California's Safer Consumer Products Regulation.
+California's Proposition 65, or the Safe Drinking Water and Toxic Enforcement Act, requires the state to maintain and update a list of chemicals known to the state to be carcinogens or reproductive toxicants.
+Although Proposition 65 does not ban or restrict the presence of any chemical, a company that manufactures, distributes, sells, or supplies products that may expose consumers to a chemical on the list must provide a clear and reasonable warning for the product, unless they can demonstrate that the exposure is below a "safe harbor level."
+California also regulates certain consumer product and chemical combinations identified by regulation as "priority products" under the California's Safer Consumer Products Program.

 Several other states have their own green chemistry, safer consumer products, and safer children's products laws and regulations.
 Some of these restrict specific chemicals present in particular categories of products, while others only require reporting if the identified chemicals are present.
-Several of these state laws are described on the Interstate Chemicals Clearinghouse website.
+Several of these state laws establishing lists of chemicals are described on the Interstate Chemicals Clearinghouse website.
+Safer States, a coalition of state advocacy groups, maintains a database of state policies concerning chemicals, as well as a tracker of state chemical legislation.
+Safer States is a network of environmental health non-governmental organizations.
+It maintains a comprehensive database of state chemical legislation.

 Volatile organic compounds (VOCs) contribute to air pollution, specifically the formation of ground-level ozone and smog, and are found in many consumer products, including antiperspirants and deodorants, adhesives, adhesive remover, air fresheners, cleaning products (such as automotive wax and polishes, disinfectants, floor polish, and glass cleaner), personal care products (such as hair mousse and spray, nail polish remover, and shaving cream), paint thinner, insect repellent, and lubricants.
-EPA set standards for VOCs in a number of consumer products under the authority of section 183(e) of the Clean Air Act.
-See EPA National VOC Emission Standards for Consumer Products.
+EPA has set standards for VOCs in a number of consumer and commercial product categories under the authority of section 183(e) of the Clean Air Act.
+See EPA National VOC Emission Standards for Consumer and Commercial Products.

 Many states also have VOC standards, which can be tighter than EPA standards and cover more products.
-The California Air Resource Board (CARB) currently has the most stringent VOC standards for consumer products.
-The RCC has a summary of state and federal VOC limitations and a fact sheet highlighting key VOC compliance issues.
+The California Air Resource Board (CARB) has one of the most stringent VOC standards for consumer products.

 Emission Standards (Motors and Vehicles)

-Vehicles and other motorized equipment, such as boats, mowers, and garden equipment, create air pollution and contribute to greenhouse gas emissions.
-EPA can regulate these products under the Clean Air Act to reduce emissions.
-EPA provides an overview of mobile source regulations and a guide to the federal emission standards for vehicles and engines (both on and off-road) and fuel sulfur standards.
-California (CARB) emission standards are more strict than federal requirements; additional information is available on California's Mobile Sources Program Portal.
+Vehicles and other motorized equipment, such as boats, mowers, and garden equipment, can also emit HAPs and contribute to greenhouse gas emissions.
+EPA regulates these products under the Clean Air Act to reduce emissions.
+EPA provides a list of regulations intended to reduce mobile source pollution, a reference guide to the federal emission standards for vehicles and engines (both on and off-road), and fuel sulfur standards.
+CARB emission standards are more strict than federal requirements; additional information is available on California's Mobile Sources Program Portal.

 SUSTAINABILITY AND REDUCING COMPLIANCE RISK

 One way to reduce environmental impact and regulatory risk is to select products that are less toxic or nontoxic.
-EPA promotes Green Chemistry to reduce or eliminate the use of hazardous substances in products.
-Green chemistry is the design of chemical products and processes that reduce or eliminate the generation of hazardous substances.
-The EPA's Safer Choice program (formerly Design for the Environment) identifies products that may be less hazardous.
+EPA promotes green chemistry to reduce or eliminate the use or generation of hazardous substances.
+The EPA's Safer Choice Program (formerly the Design for the Environment (DfE) Safer Product Labeling Program) identifies products that perform and contain ingredients that are safer for human health and the environment.
 The Chemical Footprint Project (CFP) provides opportunities to benchmark chemical usage and explore safer alternatives.
 The Green Chemistry and Commerce Council (GC3) has created Retailer Tools for Safer Chemistry to provide sector-specific guidance on available options.

 For general sustainable purchasing, EPA has created the Sustainable Marketplace with information about standards and ecolabels.